 6.1 Section 8(6) of the National Institute for Health and Care Excellence (Constitution and Functions) and the Health and Social Care Information Centre (Functions) Regulations 2013 requires clinical commissioning groups, NHS England and, with respect to their public health functions, local authorities to comply with the recommendations in this evaluation within 3 months of its date of publication.

-6.2 When NICE recommends a treatment, the NHS must make sure it is available within the period set out in the paragraph above.
-This means that, if a patient has Duchenne muscular dystrophy with a nonsense mutation in the dystrophin gene and the doctor responsible for their care thinks that ataluren is the right treatment, it should be available for use, in line with NICE's recommendations.
+6.3 When NICE recommends a treatment 'as an option', the NHS must make sure it is available within the period set out in the paragraph above.
+This means that, if a patient has hypophosphatasia and the doctor responsible for their care thinks that asfotase alfa is the right treatment, it should be available for use, in line with NICE's recommendations.

-6.3 The Department of Health and the company have agreed that ataluren will be available to the NHS with a patient access scheme that makes ataluren available with a discount.
-The size of the discount is commercial in confidence.
+6.4 The company has proposed that asfotase alfa will be available to the NHS under commercial terms agreed with NHS England.
+The nature of these terms are commercial in confidence.
 It is the responsibility of the company to communicate details of the discount to the relevant NHS organisations.
-Any enquiries from NHS organisations about the patient access scheme should be directed to Ian Davidson, Marketing Director, UK and Ireland, PTC Therapeutics (01483 246865; email@example.com).
+Any enquiries from NHS organisations about the commercial terms should be directed to GlobalGovernmentAffairs@Alexion.com.